NikolaSrnic/PortfolioExample2/README.md

 # PortfolioExample2
-Another one example for Portfolio with HTML, CSS and JavaScript
+Another example of a Portfolio in HTML, CSS and JavaScript